- Teach Korea

 - 2 passport photos

 - Health statement (provided by employer)

 Due to the length of time of receiveing an FBI Crimianal Background Check, we highly reccomend our applicants to use one of the FBI Approved Channelers.
 By using an FBI Approved Channeler it will speed up your application process and allow you to teach in Korea sooner.
 You can utilize this document for any teaching position in Korea.
-Click here to print the initial paperwork and get started; it will cost you $18 USD to obtain this document.

 Please note: You are responsible for covering all costs related to obtaining your visa.